bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/templates-macros.md

 Typical cases for using templates are:

 - generate dynamic content
-- avoid repetative markdown code
+- avoid repetative Markdown code
-- render different markdown code depending on condition
+- render different Markdown code depending on condition

 Templates code is wrapped with one of the following notations